zenifold/v4/content/hero/index.md

 contactText: 'Get In Touch'
 ---

 I'm a research analyst based in Norfolk, VA.
-I partner with organizations to help them gather and organize information, decode their data, and correlate patterns.<br> Together, we solve real-world challenges.
+I partner with organizations to help them gather and organize information, decode their data, correlate patterns, and uncover perceptivity.<br> Together, we solve real-world challenges.